-If you’re leveraged to the hilt and something goes wrong, you don’t have any wiggle room.
-You may have to sell your assets in a hurry and for less than their worth.
-To disaster proof your finances, reduce your fixed expenses.
+If you’re leveraged to the hilt and something goes wrong, you won’t have any wiggle room.
+You may have to sell your assets in a hurry and for less than they were originally worth just to get by.
+To disaster proof your finances, reduce your fixed expenses as much as possible.

 Fun can be frugal – The best things in life are often free, and with that in mind you can go about having a good day without spending some or even none of your money.
 Having a BBQ or a movie night with your friends can save you heading to the cinema, or that expensive meal in town.